 Firstly, it is important to understand that not everyone needs to apply for a Spanish residency visa.

 As a rule, you will fall into one of two groups.

 What kind of visas are available?

 There are three types of residency visas in Spain and which one you apply for will depend on how long you plan on staying and what you will be doing here.

-Below we provide you with an overview for each of the three main visas you may apply for, to stay in Spain on a temporary basis with the view to becoming a permanent resident.
+Below we provide you with an overview of each of the three main visas you may apply for, to stay in Spain temporarily with the view to becoming a permanent resident.
 We then offer you a link to a page for each visa type which provides you with more in-depth information including how to apply.